mmarx/brother_ql_web/README.md

 ### Usage

-Once it's running, access the web interface by opening the page with your browser.
+Once it is running, access the web interface by opening the page with your browser.

 If you run it on your local machine, go to <http://localhost:8013> (You can change the default port 8013 using the `--port` argument).
 You will then be forwarded by default to the interactive web GUI located at `/labeldesigner`.